Muntendam | S4 energy

 Project Highlights

-• 200 MW / 800 MWh large-scale BESS supporting grid stability in the Northern Netherlands
+• 200 MW / 800 MWh large-scale BESS supporting grid stability in the North of the Netherlands

 • Dual-site configuration connected via a single TenneT grid connection